 While it seems as though this would be a marker of cardiovascular fitness, your HRV is actually dictated by the autonomic nervous system, which is responsible for regulating involuntary responses within the body such as digestion, temperature, and (surprise!) heart rate.

-The autonomic nervous system made up of two branches: the sympathetic nervous system and parasympathetic nervous system.
-The sympathetic nervous system releases hormones to speed up your heart and prepare your body for stressful “fight-or-flight” situations, whereas the parasympathetic nervous system releases hormones to slow the speed of your heart.
+The autonomic nervous system is made up of two branches: the sympathetic nervous system and parasympathetic nervous system.
+The sympathetic nervous system releases hormones to speed up your heart and prepare your body for stressful "fight-or-flight" situations, whereas the parasympathetic nervous system releases hormones to slow the speed of your heart.

 Your HRV is an indicator of how these systems are working in tandem.
 It "tells you how quickly you can increase your heart rate when you put demand on your heart, and how quickly it relaxes when you stop exercising," says Nate Favini, MS, MD, medical lead at Forward.

 What does it mean to have high or low HRV?

 When everything is functioning properly, these two branches of the autonomic nervous system will be balanced and your body will be able to properly respond to various stimuli.
 "When your heart rate variability is high, it means your body is listening to both branches of the autonomic nervous system, and it’s a sign of being responsive to your environment and being able to adapt to changes in it," says Capodilupo.

 In general, pros say it's a good thing to have high HRV, because it means your parasympathetic nervous system is relaxed, and your heart is highly responsive to changes in your activity.
 "People with higher heart rate variability are spending presumably more time in that relaxation phase, so they’re not chronically stressed with a chronically high heart rate," says board-certified cardiologist Jen Haythe, MD.